MegalithicBTC/BTCPayserver-LSPS1/README.md

 ### Footnotes

+[^1]: Well... compliant, but we don't implement all features.
+For one thing: We totally don't allow THE CLIENT to pay for his/her channel with an on-chain payment.
+If you care, ask us and we can explain why.
+There are both security and UX issues with onchain payments which make Lightning payments for channel openings a lot better.

-[^1]: Accepting zero-confirmation channels has security implications for the RECEIVER of the channel.
+[^2]: Accepting zero-confirmation channels has security implications for the RECEIVER of the channel.
 For this reason, all of the node implementations require special settings to allow inbound zero-confirmation channels.

 For example with LND: an LND node must a special configuration value set to receive zero-conf channels, and it must additionally have a subscription CONSTANTLY RUNNING called a [channel acceptor](https://lightning.engineering/api-docs/api/lnd/lightning/channel-acceptor/), which basically intercepts inbound channel requests and returns "yes" or "no" if the inbound channel requests should be "allowed" to be zero-conf.
 This script has the unpleasant property that, if the backing LND node has a hiccup of some kind, the subscription will just quietly die without much notice ... and an LND node in "channel acceptor" mode will actually refuse ALL inbound channel requests if it sees that an "acceptor" subscription is NOT running.
 This can be not-so-fun.

 For CLN, users have the opportunity [to do battle](https://github.com/voltagecloud/zero-conf-cln) with various third-party plugins which might (or might not) allow them to successful open a zero-confirmation channel.

-[^2]: OK, not completely, actually.
-For one thing: We totally don't allow THE CLIENT to pay for his channel with an on-chain payment.
-If you care, ask us and we can explain why.